iftekhariahmed/iftekhariahmed.github.io/_pages/research.md

 author_profile: true
 ---

 For the lates updates, please visit <u><a href="https://scholar.google.co.nz/citations?user=OCPzU9MAAAAJ&hl=en">my Google Scholar profile</a>.</u>

 {% include base_path %}

+## Book Chapter
+Diaz-Rainey, I., Tulloch, D. J., <b>Ahmed, I.</b>, McCarten, M. and Taghizadeh-Hesary, F. (2020).
+An Energy Policy for Association of Southeast Asian Nations?
+Lessons from the European Union's Experience on Energy Integration, Security and Decarbonisation.
+In _Economic Integration in Asia and Europe: Lessons and Recommended Policies_.
+Tokyo: ADBI. [**[Link](https://www.researchgate.net/profile/Iftekhar_Ahmed2/publication/354116484_An_Energy_Policy_for_the_Association_of_Southeast_Asian_Nations_Lessons_from_the_European_Union's_Experience_on_Energy_Integration_Security_and_Decarbonization/links/6125dbef0c2bfa282a6b5e26/An-Energy-Policy-for-the-Association-of-Southeast-Asian-Nations-Lessons-from-the-European-Unions-Experience-on-Energy-Integration-Security-and-Decarbonization.pdf)**]

 ## Working Paper